You are ready to learn how to start an email list?

 Once you get the hang of it, you will quickly come up with winning strategies and tactics to create a two-way dialogue with your readers.

-Remember: building a list is all about connecting with your audience.
+Remember: building a list is all about connecting with your audience and helping them out.

 You want to build a close relationship with your visitors, consistently deliver valuable resources, and creating trust with the people on your list.

 Ultimately, your email list will help you make more money with your blog.
 That income will be based on the relationship you have with your subscribers.

 So, never abandon your subscribers and take long breaks.
 Cultivate trust, be honest and transparent, and keep things conversational.
 Deliver high-value emails, exclusive and relevant content, and listen to your audience.

 Now, head over to MailerLite and sign up for their free plan.
 Create your first list and set up a welcome email that automatically sends when new readers subscribe to your email list.